-• Travel costs for the PI(s) to attend an In-Progress Review (IPR) meeting anticipated to be held near the end of the 1-year anniversary of the award at a Government location (to be determined) and annually for the remainder of the period of performance.
-Costs associated with travel to this meeting should be included in each year of the budget.
+• Travel costs for the PI(s) to attend an In-Progress Review (IPR) meeting anticipated to be held near the end of 1-year anniversary of the award at a Government location (to be determined).
 For planning purposes, it should be assumed that a 2-day IPR meeting will be held in the National Capital Area/Maryland/Northern Virginia area.
 These travel costs are in addition to those allowed for annual scientific/technical meetings.